apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 <!--
   ~ Licensed to the Apache Software Foundation (ASF) under one ~ or more contributor license agreements.
-See the NoTICE file ~ distributed with this work for additional information ~ regarding copyright ownership.
-The ASF licenses this file ~ to you under the Apache License, Version 2.0 (the ~ "License"); you may Not use this file except in compliance ~ with the License.
+See the NOTICE file ~ distributed with this work for additional information ~ regarding copyright ownership.
+The ASF licenses this file ~ to you under the Apache License, Version 2.0 (the ~ "License"); you may not use this file except in compliance ~ with the License.
 You may obtain a copy of the License at ~
   ~   http://www.apache.org/licenses/LICENSE-2.0